yua10/rock_paper_Scissors/week-1/html-css/html-css-brief/README.md

 ### Duration

-You have **3 hours** to make as much progress on this task as possible.
+You have **2 hours 30 minutes** to make as much progress on this task as possible.

 ### Team